-IDF Habitat Headquarters
+IDF Habitat headquarters

-The project lies along the northern and eastern boundaries of the parcel of land.
 This position permits a direct interaction between the building and its urban surrounds, and frees the heart of the parcel for the creation of a landscaped area.

 The building fits in this context with a structure solidly anchored in the ground, and which adapts its facades according to exposure and relationship to its surrounds.